JustiP3/blackjack/README.md

     -Display running total while player plays
 -if user goes over 21, display "BUST!"  - DONE

+-Make display look nicer - create a default size for main window  - DONE

  ***TODO***

--Make display look nicer - create a default size for main window -at beginning of round display a placehold card in dealer's hand
+-at beginning of round display a placehold card in dealer's hand

 -Narrow available routes list to only routes that are used on the backend